-PAD is caused by plaque build up in the arteries of the legs.
-This is a similar process that occurs in the arteries of the heart with a heart attack and coronary artery disease.
-There are other problems that can cause similar symptoms and include peripheral neuropathy, spinal stenosis, clots in the deep veins, and other musculoskeletal conditions.
+PAD is caused by plaque build-up in the arteries of the legs.
+This process is similar to what occurs in the arteries of the heart with a heart attack and coronary artery disease.
+Other problems can cause similar symptoms and include peripheral neuropathy, spinal stenosis, clots in the deep veins, and other musculoskeletal conditions.

 The most common risk factors for PAD are similar to that of coronary artery disease (CAD) and include:

 - High cholesterol